This post contains affiliate links.

 So go ahead, start today and make those small changes that will have BIG and everlasting results!

-They will not possess a car, house or tv and will only surround themselves with the things that they most love, cherish and value.
+True minimalists will not possess a car, house, or tv and will only surround themselves with the things they most love, cherish, and value.

-It also shows how, once we have cleared out the clutter, we can focus on the true goals that we are trying to achieve.
+It also shows how we can focus on the true goals that we are trying to achieve once we have cleared out the clutter.

-As such it is full of benefits which, quite simply, go far beyond the number of items that you can count.
+As such, it is full of benefits that, quite simply, go far beyond the number of items that you can count.

-Living the minimalist lifestyle will give you more time, money, space and freedom to do the things you love and to follow your dreams.
+Living a minimalist lifestyle will give you more time, money, space, and freedom to follow your dreams.

-It has the power to increase your activity levels, make you happier and feel less stressed.
+It also has the power to increase your activity levels, make you happier, and feel less stressed.

-Consequently, it can have both positive physical effects, as well as the observable positive effects surrounding your mental health and general well being.
+Consequently, it can have both positive physical and observable positive effects on your mental health and general well-being.

 Minimalists surround themselves with the things that they love.

-The things that they cherish and those items that bring them to delight every day.
+The things that they cherish and those items that bring them delight every day.
 They see little need for those items which do not stir emotion in them.
-Why fill your world with magnolia when you can dip into the vast palette of color!
+Why fill your world with magnolia when you can dip into the vast palette of color?

-This category of “collected items” are seen only as clutter, cluttering the mind and preventing them from seeing those items of value around them.
+This category of “collected items” is seen only as clutter, cluttering the mind and preventing them from seeing those valuable items around them.